willtrnr/AffinityEx/README.md

 No precompiled release will be provided at the moment since, while the author has had good success so far, nothing is fully tested or vetted for daily usage.
 You are encouraged to inspect, improve and compile the code yourself.

+The author owns a copy of Affinity Designer and Photo only, Publisher is assumed to work, but was never tested.

 ![](/screenshot.png)